 Why did working in this part of India appeal to you?

 Sonagachi, Kolkata, is home to over 11,000 sex workers.
 The most populous red-light district in India.
 Working conditions are poor and a distressing proportion of workers are forced into the trade by human trafficking.
-However what I saw in these women was strength and hope, and what I felt Freeset was creating for them was choice, something they didn’t have before.
+However, I saw strength and hope in these women, and I felt Freeset was creating a choice for them - something they didn’t have before.
 These women were broke, but not broken.
 They just needed practical ways to help them have an alternative working opportunity that allowed them to leave the trade.
 I felt that there could be more done in Kolkata, and with more small business like mine who can incorporate Freeset’s product, we can continue to help them increase production.

 What made you decide to work with Freeset?

 When I returned home, I couldn’t get the images of what I had seen in Kolkata out of my mind.
 The hopelessness of those trafficked resonated with me, because when I was six, I was kidnapped.
 My outcome, however, was different.
 Because I lived in a country with a sound justice system and the police came looking for me.
 I was found.
 Yet it was apparent that no one was looking out for the women stuck in the trade unless we created ways for them to leave the trade.
 I couldn’t help but ask “What if that was me?”